CUNY-CL/wikipron/data/covering_grammar/lib/README.md

 The performance matrix is a 2x2 table where the dimensions are:

--   whether the hypothesized pronunciation matches the corpus prediction, and
+-   whether the hypothesized pronunciation matches the corpus prediction and
 -   whether the hypothesized pronunciation adheres to the spelling rules of the language and script, according to a user-provided covering grammar.